|

 Increasing your BMR is just one of the many advantages to strength

 training for weight loss and for your health.
-There are lots

 of other benefits to this type of exercise.

-Benefits of Strength Training?
+What Are The Benefits of Strength Training

 Health